lukekivi/Distributed-Image-Processing/README.md

 ### Test 15 - Random
 All Nodes have a 100% load injection rate so every single task will have a three second delay injected.
 However, these tasks are run as separate threads so the delay of one task shouldn't delay another task from starting.
+Also used to compare against other consistent node values.

 |                 | **Node Zero** | **Node One** | **Node Two** | **Node Three** |
 |:---------------:|:-------------:|--------------|--------------|----------------|